Home

 • 1 teaspoon dried oregano

-• 1/2 teaspoon maple syrup, or to taste
+• 1/2 teaspoon pure maple syrup, or to taste

 • Pinch freshly ground black pepper